ismail-memon-123/agentic_ai_assign_4/README.md

 # Example Workflow

 1. User asks a question.
-2. The prompt cache is checked.
-3. If the prompt is cached, the stored response is returned.
-4. Otherwise, the question is embedded using Gemini.
+2. The question is embedded using Gemini.
 5. FAISS retrieves the Top-K matching chunks.
 6. A grounded prompt is created.
 7. Gemini generates a response using Safety Settings.
 8. The response is validated using Pydantic.
-9. The response is cached.
-10. The final answer and citations are displayed.
+9. The final answer and citations are displayed.

----

-# Performance

-Using FAISS significantly improves retrieval performance compared to manually computing cosine similarity across every embedding.

-Prompt caching further reduces latency by avoiding repeated Gemini API requests for frequently asked questions.

-Logging and structured validation provide observability and improve system reliability.

 ---